opws/opws-dataset/CONTRIBUTING.md

       request:
         form:
           account:
-            accepts: email # Does the reset page accept email address, or username?
+            accepts: [email] # Does the reset page accept email address, or username?
           captcha:
             type: word # Is there a captcha?
       response:
         email:
           sender: sender@example.com # What address does a reset email come from?
-          body: username url # Does the email contain a URL?
+          body: [username, url] # Does the email contain a URL?
 A link?
 User info?
         expire: 24h # How long until the link expires?
       submit:
         destination: